jpverkamp/blog/content/programming/advent-of-code/2024/2024-12-02-safeinator.md

 AOC 2024
 Day 2 - Part 2 - initial : 488
-	generator: 42ns,
+	generator: 96µs,
-	runner: 293.333µs
+	runner: 164.75µs
 ```

-But... despite the fact that it's already running in ~300µs (which really is plenty fast), we can do better.
+But... despite the fact that it's already running in ~250µs (including parsing; and that's really plenty fast), we can do better.

 ## Optimization 1: Don't clone `vec`